-Structural health monitoring today is the unique technique for studying the dynamic behaviour of existing buildings, moving the civil engineering laboratories to real-world.
-Taking precautions and preventing failures against severe earthquakes and other effects started to become possible by monitoring the integrity of the structure in real-time.
+Structural health monitoring today is the unique technique for studying the dynamic behavior of existing buildings, moving the civil engineering laboratories to real-world.
+Taking precautions and preventing failures against severe earthquakes and other effects started to become possible by monitoring the integrity of the structure in real time.
 High-rise buildings, historical structures, hospitals, bridges and tunnels are the main types of structures commonly being monitored in recent years.
-Both dynamic and static monitoring are being applied to these structures.
-From many current instrumentation possibilities selection of the accelerometers and digitizers are of vital importance.
-Among current accelerometer technologies (i) conventional, electro-mechanical force-balance (FBA), and (ii) molecular electronics (MET) type FBA accelerometers are the best-fitting and commonly used technologies.
-However, any accelerometer having a dynamic range above 120 dB, noise density below 300 ng/\sqrt{Hz} , the measurement range of at least ± 2 g, and frequency response at least in between 0.1-50Hz DC is adequate for operational modal analysis under ambient vibration.
+Both dynamic and static monitoring are being applied on these structures.
+From a number of current instrumentation possibilities selection of the accelerometers and digitizers are of vital importance.
+Among current accelerometer technologies (i) conventional, electromechanical force-balance (FBA), and (ii) molecular electronics (MET) type FBA accelerometers are the best-fitting and commonly used technologies.
+However any accelerometer having a dynamic range above 120 dB, noise density below 300 ng/ $\sqrt{\text{Hz}}$, measurement range of at least ± 2 g, and a frequency response at least in between 0.1-50Hz DC is adequate for operational modal analysis under ambient vibration.
 For the digitizers, a minimum of 24-bit resolution, 130 dB dynamic range with a sampling frequency of at least 200 Hz/channel is needed.
 One vital parameter for the digitizers is synchronization.
 Simultaneous sampling is required for operational modal analysis.
-When the digitizers have to be separated 1-10 microsecond timing resolution is required, and this is generally reached by GPS time synchronization.
-Whenever possible (semi)centralized installation architectures with lownoise permanent analogue cables should be preferred.
-Analysis and reporting the data for decision support is at least as critical as installing the best-fitting instrumentation.
-A monitoring centre approach with a real-time analysis software at the core has been developed to deal with a large amount of data coming from the instrumentation.
-This approach provides the tools for ending up with deliverable results from a massive amount of data coming from the sensors.
+When the digitizers have to be separated 1-10 micro-second timing resolution is required and this is generally reached by GPS time synchronization.
+Whenever possible (semi)centralized installation architectures with low-noise permanent analogue cables should be preferred.
+Analysis and reporting the data for decision support is at least as important as installing the best-fitting instrumentation.
+A monitoring center approach with a real-time analysis software at the core has been developed in order to deal with the large amount of data coming from the instrumentation.
+This provides the tools for ending up with deliverable results from a huge amount of data coming from the sensors.